Stefano-Previti/Diffusion_Based_Generative_Refiner/README.md

 The loss will be without the conditioned extra information in order to prove the **classical LSGAN** approach.

-Here showed the (general) equation of the loss using the **least-squares GAN** (LSGAN) approach obtained with the least-squares function.

 **⏰Variant for experiments in the DIFFUSION model**